JoCo Inflow (also know as Inflow and Infiltration or I&I)

 This image depicts various ways I&I enters the sewer system during a wet weather event.
 Each of these issues causing I&I is addressed through one of the Programs implemented as part of the Integrated Plan.

 JCW’s wastewater system connects to thousands of private sewer lines.
 For the system to function properly, those private connections must be properly configured and maintained.
-One of JCW’s major public investments is its Private Inflow and Infiltration (I&I) program.
+One of JCW’s major public investments is its JoCo Inflow Program.

-Private I&I occurs when the runoff or discharge from private sump pumps and rain downspouts is directed into the wastewater system.
+Unwanted wet weather inflow occurs when the runoff or discharge from private sump pumps and rain downspouts is directed into the wastewater system.
 This excess flow can overwhelm wastewater systems and result in private and public systems issues.
-I&I is not unique to JCW’s wastewater system, but it does require public support.
+This unwanted flow is not unique to JCW’s wastewater system, but it does require public support.

 sanitary sewer overflows to adjacent watercourses, and